"Daily Do" is sung with solfège (do re mi fa so la ti Do and do re mi fa sol la si Do) and Curwen hand signs. It uses fixed do.

 1. Everyone stands tall with confidence

-4. Natural way to learn the relationship of major and minor scales
+4. Students organically learn the relationship between major and minor scales

-5. Excellent warm-up for ear, eye, voice and body
+5. The ear, eye, voice, and body combine naturally

 6. Hands are moving vertically like the staff